POSTLUDE: Fundamentals of Music (Review – From “Open Music Theory”)

 Major Scales

-to hear an ascending major scale.
+A major scale is an ordered collection of half- (abbreviated H) and whole steps (abbreviated W) in the following ascending succession: W-W-H-W-W-W-H. Listen to Example 1 to hear an ascending major scale.
 Each whole step is labeled with a square bracket and “W,” and each half step is labeled with an angled bracket and “H.”

 A major scale always starts and ends on notes of the same letter name, one octave apart, and this starting and ending note determines the name of the scale.
-Therefore, depicts a C major scale because its first and last note is a C.
+Therefore, Example 1 depicts a C major scale because its first and last note is a C.

-shows a B♭ (B-flat) major scale—not a B major scale, which would use a different collection of pitches.
-Note that the pattern of half and whole steps is the same in every major scale, as shown in and .
+The name of a scale includes any accidental that applies to the first and last note.
+Example 2 shows a B♭ (B-flat) major scale—not a B major scale, which would use a different collection of pitches.
+Note that the pattern of half and whole steps is the same in every major scale, as shown in Example 1 and Example 2.

 Scale Degrees, Solfège, and Scale-Degree Names

 Musicians name the notes of major scales in several different ways.
 Scale degrees are solmization syllables notated by Arabic numerals with carets above them.
 The first note of a scale is [latex]\hat{1}[/latex] and the numbers ascend until the last note of a scale, which is also [latex]\hat{1}[/latex] (although some instructors prefer [latex]\hat{8}[/latex]).
+Example 3 shows a D major scale with each scale degree labeled with an Arabic numeral and a caret.

 Below the scale degrees, Example 3 also shows another method of naming notes in a major scale: solfège solmization syllables.
 Solfège (a system of solmization syllables) are another method of naming notes in a major scale.
 The syllables do, re, mi, fa, sol, la, and ti can be applied to the first seven notes of any major scale; these are analogous to the scale degrees [latex]\hat{1}[/latex], [latex]\hat{2}[/latex], [latex]\hat{3}[/latex], [latex]\hat{4}[/latex], [latex]\hat{5}[/latex], [latex]\hat{6}[/latex], and [latex]\hat{7}[/latex].
 The last note is do ([latex]\hat{1}[/latex]) because it is a repetition of the first note.
 Because do ([latex]\hat{1}[/latex]) changes depending on what the first note of a major scale is, this method of solfège is called movable do.
 This is in contrast to a fixed do solmization system, in which do ([latex]\hat{1}[/latex]) is always the pitch class C.

 Each note of a major scale is also named with scale-degree names: tonic, supertonic, mediant, subdominant, dominant, submediant, leading tone, and then tonic again.
+Example 4 shows how these names align with the scale-degree number and solfège systems described above.

-shows these scale-degree names applied to an A♭ major scale:
+Example 5 shows these scale-degree names applied to an A♭ major scale:

-shows the notes and scale-degree names of the A♭ major scale in an order that shows how the names of the scale degrees were derived.
-The curved lines above the staff show the- The word dominant is inherited from medieval music theory, and refers to the importance of the fifth above the tonic in diatonic music.
+Example 6 shows the notes and scale-degree names of the A♭ major scale in an order that shows how the names of the scale degrees were derived.
+The curved lines above the staff show the intervallic distance between each scale degree and the tonic.

 - The word mediant means "middle," and refers to the fact that the mediant is in the middle of the tonic and dominant pitches.